crajcan/the_rust_programming_language/notes.md

 The compiler will default to calling the method defined directly on the type.
 This means `person.fly()` will call the method from the `impl Human` block.
 To call the methods from the trait implementations, we need to call `Pilot::fly(&person);` and `Wizard::fly(&person);`.
 Using the more explicit syntax allows us to call methods from two different trait implementations for the same type.

-#### Two Traits, One Type
+#### One Type Two Traits with Overlapping Associated Function Names

-What if we have two types that implement the same trait?

-If we are using methods on instances of those types, the compiler can figure out what method to call because they take a `self` paramter.
-If we are trying to use associated methods from those two trait implementations, and both types are in the same scope, we need to use _fully qualified syntax_
+If we are using methods on instances of those types, the compiler can figure out what method to call because they take a `self` parameter.
+If we are trying to use associated functions from those two trait implementations, and both types are in the same scope, we need to use _fully qualified syntax_.

 ```
 trait Animal {